-Since it is a family that is more than the usual number of guests we host, we are keeping a checklist of things we need to prepare now to make their stay comfortable – and the entire stay stresss-free for everyone.
+Since our guests is a family that is more than the usual number of guests we host, we are already working on a checklist of things we need to prepare now to make their stay comfortable – and the entire stay stresss-free for everyone.

 Now, why would you invite your audience to your website from the social media platform?

-Will it be worth THEIR time?
-What is worth their time are contents that are useful and relevant to them.
-You have to meld that with what is relevant and key for your business as well.
+- Will the visit to your website be worth THEIR time?
+What is worth a website visitor’s time are contents that are useful and relevant to him/her.
+You have to meld that with what is relevant and key for your business, as well.

-Are website visits your social media key performance indicator?
+- Are website visits your social media key performance indicator (KPI)?

 Key what?!
 When I came across KPI when I first started doing social media, that was way over my head.
-A key performance indicator (KPI) is anything that you measure that has direct correlation to your marketing goal.
+A key performance indicator (KPI) is anything that you measure that has a direct correlation to your marketing goal.

 Say, if brand awareness is your goal, you could have either of the following as your potential key performance indicators:

 In other words, it cannot just be anything.
-It has to be something tied to what you are trying to achieve.
+Connect it to what you are trying to achieve.

-Note that a particular KPI may have a different content format and call to action.
-It may have different tactics and strategy too.
-We recommend that if you are a small business, just focus on one to be able to track and manage it effectively.
+Note that a KPI may have a different content format and call to action from other ones.
+Also, it may have different tactics and strategy too.

-Your website sub-pages should also have a call to action.
+Your website’s sub-pages should also have a call to action.